freddygv/trabblex/README.md

 So the client isn't selfish: as long as he is running, he can seed ANY chunk of the file he already has, even if the file has finished downloading

+Note: if local file for seeding was not available,
+TCP connection was not closed properly, and the client would stall...
+    -->> long term = need better exception management, and exception scenario management

 # Documentation

 | Software | Link |